Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 Is Educational Psychologist same as psychologist?

 It is important to note that educational psychologists are different from psychologists.
 An educator works with both children and adults, whereas a psychologist specializes in working with people.
-The typical field of study for educational psychologists is students in grades 9-12, whereas psychologists work with adults.
-In some ways, the two groups are similar.
-A key difference between the two professionals is that they both work with individuals and measure their results with standardized procedures.

 There are also some similarities between the two groups.
 The two professionals typically work with children and adults, although Educational psychologists may also work with students in grades 9-12.
-Additionally, both professionals specialize in a particular field or set of activities, which allows them to provide valuable advice to clients in that field.

 Do educational psychologists give therapy?